 2. Car Title Loans or Collateral Loans – Without a good credit score to vouch for you, you need to have something of value you can use to back the loan.
 This way if you default on the loan, the lender doesn’t walk away empty-handed.
 The most common type of collateral loan is a car title loan.

 You get to keep your car, but the lender keeps the title.
 When you repay the loan, you get your title back!
 If you don’t pay the loan, one day you will wake up to find a repo man waving goodbye in the rearview mirror.

 3. Payday Loans or Cash Advances – These are the most common type of no fax loans.
 To offset the risk of default, these lenders charge a higher rate of interest, but they also have the fewest number of hoops to jump through.
 It is widely debated if they are “predatory,” but the truth is they have some big benefits (speed and availability) to balance out the high APR.

 What to Expect/How to Qualify

-Just because they don’t require a credit check doesn’t mean you don’t have to provide some verifiable information.
-Yes they are no credit check loans, but we do live in the Age of Identity Theft.
+Just because they may not require a credit check doesn’t mean you don’t have to provide some verifiable information.
+Yes they are no fax loans, but we do live in the Age of Identity Theft.

 For a payday loan, usually the application is done entirely online.
 You will need to provide information to verify your identity (address, phone number, social security number, etc.) as well as provide proof that you have steady income, and an active bank account.
 Remember, proving you have a bank account is not the same as a credit check – they don’t pull your report or your history, they just confirm you have a bank and deposit funds into it.